+- A copy of your invoice

+- A description of the problem

+- Print-quality samples

-Include a copy of your invoice, a description of the problem, print-quality samples, and an estimate of the amount of printing already done with that supply.
+- An estimate of the amount of printing already done with that supply

 This information applies only to supplies purchased in the U.S.A.
 In other countries, contact your point of purchase for returns information.